Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Results

 Setting aside the temperature dependence, several key features observed experimentally are well reproduced by the classical spin dynamics.
-Notably, the energy shift of mode 1 in Figs.~\ref{Fig09}(a) and~\ref{Fig09}(c) shows minimal momentum dependence along the K--$\Gamma$--M--K path [(2/3 2/3 0)--(1 0 0)--(1.5 0 0)--(4/3 1/3 0)], consistent with both experimental results and interacting spin-wave theory.
+Notably, the energy shift of mode 1 in Figs.~\ref{Fig11}(b) and~\ref{Fig11}(e) shows minimal momentum dependence along the K--$\Gamma$--M--K path [(2/3 2/3 0)--(1 0 0)--(1.5 0 0)--(4/3 1/3 0)], consistent with both experimental results and interacting spin-wave theory.
 The enhancement of the rescaled energy shift of the lower mode (mode 2 along the presented path) toward the $\Gamma$ point is also accurately reproduced.
-Moreover, the linewidth presented in Figs.~\ref{Fig09}(b) and~\ref{Fig09}(d) remains smooth across all momenta, with no spike-like anomalies, again in good agreement with both experiment and spin-wave theory.
-Importantly, no linewidth broadening associated with single magnon–bound magnon interactions, as predicted by the T-matrix resummation approach, is observed in the classical dynamics.
+Moreover, for those momentum paths and modes where statistically reliable data are obtained, the linewidth presented in Figs.~\ref{Fig11}(c) and~\ref{Fig11}(f) remains smooth across all momenta, with no spike-like anomalies, again in good agreement with both experiment and spin-wave theory.
+Importantly, no linewidth broadening associated with single magnon-bound magnon interactions, as predicted by the T-matrix resummation approach, is observed in the classical dynamics.
 This absence underscores the quantum nature of the bound state contributions.